 - If you have a high enough ACT or SAT score, you may not need placement testing.
 If you took the ACT or SAT, you must make a request for the testing company to submit your scores to JJC.

 - Your PSAT or high school GPA may also allow you to skip placement testing.
-Check out our temporary alternative measures to see if you qualify.
+Check out our placement measures to see if you qualify.

 Don't have any of these scores?